Installation

 Getting started

-submit() returns a job ID immediately.
-You can then call get() whenever you’re ready to check:
+start_scrape() returns a job ID immediately.
+You can then call get_scrape() whenever you’re ready to check:

 Scrape parameters